PeerHerholz/ML-DL_workshop_SynAGE/lecture/setup.md

         docker run -p 8888:8888 -it --rm peerherholz/ml-dl_workshop_synage

 2. Open [http://127.0.0.1:8888/?token=ml-dl_workshop](http://127.0.0.1:8888/?token=ml-dl_workshop) or [http://localhost:8888/?token=ml-dl_workshop](http://localhost:8888/?token=ml-dl_workshop) in your web browser to access the workshop content.
-3. Once Jupyter Notebook is open, double click on the Jupyter Notebook called `ml-dl_workshop_synage_overview.ipynb` - et voilà.
+3. Once Jupyter Notebook is open, double click on the Markdown file called `overview.md` - et voilà.

 **Note**: Should you by any chance encounter the following "Password or token" needed message, use the token `ml-dl_workshop` to login.